 This area has many castles and other significant historic sites including:

 Cragside House Gardens and Estate

-The innovative home of Lord Armstrong, and the first home in the world to be lit by hydroelectricity, there's are lots of gadgets to discover, as well as 1,000 acres to explore and 14 waymarked routes, watersports, and an adventure play area, and lots more family fun.
+The innovative home of Lord Armstrong, and the first home in the world to be lit by hydroelectricity, there are lots of gadgets to discover, as well as 1,000 acres to explore and 14 waymarked routes, watersports, and an adventure play area, plus lots more family fun.

-Winner of the The North East top Large Visitor attraction in 2018, Alnwick Gardens and the dream and creation of the Duchess of Northumberland, there is so much to see and do, from the Forgotten Garden Adventure Golf, to the Ornamental Garden, the Rose Garden, the Bamboo Labyrinth, the Poison Garden, and the Cherry Orchard.
+Winner of the The North East top Large Visitor attraction in 2018, Alnwick Gardens is the result of the dream and creation of the Duchess of Northumberland.
+There is so much to see and do, from the Forgotten Garden Adventure Golf, to the Ornamental Garden, the Rose Garden, the Bamboo Labyrinth, the Poison Garden, and the Cherry Orchard.

 Just twenty minutes from the seaside, this romantic and thriving 13th-century castle is famed for its wild beasts and ghoulish ghosts.
 With gorgeous gardens and grounds, the Formal Gardens and Woodland Walks are all fully open to the public during the season.

 The wild cattle are a separate visitor attraction from the castle and are the only wild cattle in the world, sole survivors of herds that once roamed the forests of Britain, at one time held sacred and pre-Christian pagans sacrificed them to their gods.